REFUGEES

 ‘That the money collected for Belgian refugees be handed over to the Treasurer of Hebden Bridge Local Fund.’

-There are two Belgian refugees known to be buried in the graveyard at Wainsgate: Eugene Parmentier, who died in 1918 aged 36, and Rosalia Gorrebeeck, who died in 1916 aged 14 months.
+There are two Belgian refugees known to be buried in the graveyard at Wainsgate: Eugene Parmentier, who died in 1918 aged 36, and Rosalia Gorrebeeck, who died in 1914 aged 14 months.

 Eugene PARMENTIER

-Eugene Parmentier was living with his wife Henriette at 1, Callis Cottages, Charlestown at the time of his death.
-He died on 27th September 1918, aged 36: his death certificate records his occupation as munitions worker and the cause of his death as tuberculosis (larynx and lungs).
-He was buried on 1st October in plot B206a at Wainsgate, which was bought in 1891 by Herbert Pickles of Stubbins, Hebden Bridge, probably for a child who died in infancy.
+He was buried on 1st October in plot B206a at Wainsgate, which was bought in 1891 by Herbert Pickles (a fustian clothing manufacturer and Freemason) of Stubbins, Hebden Bridge, probably for a child who died in infancy.
 Herbert died in 1931, and is buried in this plot, together with his wife Sarah Ann, who died in 1949, and their daughter Gertrude May Pickles, who died in 1964.

 What was the connection between Eugene Parmentier and Herbert Pickles, and why is he buried in the Pickles family grave?